-“The average man finds himself with ‘ideas’ in his head, but he lacks the faculty of ideation.
+He tells us, “The average man finds himself with ‘ideas’ in his head, but he lacks the faculty of ideation.
 He has no conception even of the rare atmosphere in which ideas live.
 He wishes to have opinions, but is unwilling to accept the conditions and presuppositions that underlie all opinions.”

 It’s one thing to have an opinion about something.
-But how to judge its value?
+But how do we judge its value?
 Ortega says that having an opinion about something is to have a reason for having that opinion.
 To answer why you have an opinion demands an outside appeal to authority.
 "I believe X because of fact Y, and here is my defense.
 What say you in response?"
 And out of this kind of dialogue, opinions are honed, refined, and, when necessary, discarded.